 More pasta recipes

-Did you try this butternut squash pasta with sausage & goat cheese?
+Did you try this goat cheese butternut squash pasta?

-If you loved this sausage butternut squash pasta, I would appreciate it so much if you would give this recipe a star review!
+If you loved this butternut squash and goat cheese pasta, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Butternut Squash Goat Cheese Pasta